strapi/strapi/docs/3.0.0-beta.x/getting-started/deployment.md

 Deploying **databases** along with Strapi is covered in the [Databases Guide](../guides/databases.md).
 :::

-### Documented Options
+## Hosting Provider Guides

-Manual guides for deployment on various platforms and additonal software options, for One-click and docker please see the [installation](./installation) guides.
+Manual guides for deployment on various platforms, for One-click and docker please see the [installation](./installation) guides.

 <div>
 	<InstallLink link="../deployment/amazon-aws">